 She received her PhD in Philosophy from Binghamton University (2016).
 While completing her dissertation, she was a fellow with the Institute for Advanced Study in the Humanities at Binghamton University (IASH).
 Her research focuses on social and political philosophy and ethics.

 She is particularly interested in normative and conceptual problems that arise from the states system, global/transnational democracy, and international law.
 Her work is driven by a critical concern with the development of political, ethical, and social life under contemporary conditions of globalization, late capitalism, and liberalism.
-She is currently working on a research project concerning global democracy and feminist theories of solidarity.
+She is currently working on a book manuscript drawing a democratic theory from feminist theories of solidarity.

 When she’s not working, Rochelle can be found riding her bike, playing with her cats, and cooking vegetables.
 You can contact Rochelle at rhduford [at] gmail [dot] com.